cruizba/openvidu-high-availability/README.md

 java -jar target/multi-master-sample-app-*.jar --openvidu.url=https://example-openvidu.io --openvidu.secret=MY_SECRET
 ```

+## Configure OpenVidu Pro to use the app

 The application by default listens on port 5000 with a self-signed SSL certificate that must be accepted on the browser.
 The application offers the following endpoint to receive OpenVidu Webhook events: